kbayraktar/kbayraktar.github.io/te_markdown/terminology.md

 <a name="editor-area">
 ### 2. Editor Area
 This area is the place to write different test artifacts.
-The editor supports you with a content completion of the different possibilities during typing and saving your test case, e.g. through the shortcut ```STRG + S```.
+The editor supports you with a content completion of the different possibilities during typing and saving your test case, e.g. through the shortcut ```CTRL + S```.

 <a name="test-step-selector">
 ### 3. Test Step Selector